RobTillaart/I2CKeyPad/README.md

 The I2CKeyPad library implements the reading of a 4x4 keypad by means of a PCF8574.
 Smaller keypads, meaning less columns or rows (4x3) can be read with it too.

-Since 0.3.2 the library allows a 5x3 keypad to be connected too.
+Since 0.3.2 the library allows a 5x3, 6x2 or 8x1 or smaller keypad to be connected too.